|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 As you can see, the feelings excavation technique benefited Jennifer regarding an understanding of what was triggering her alcohol abuse.
 Thus it was a good starting point for addressing Jennifer’s substance abuse.
 How would you proceed in the future treatment of your client’s substance abuse or misuse?

 On this track, we have discussed substance abuse and misuse.
 We discussed the five steps in the adjustment phase of substance use.
 The five steps in the adjustment phase are erosion of trust, avoidance and control, the family becomes reactive, communication breakdown, and monitoring.
 We also discussed the frustration towel twist and the feelings excavation technique as ways to begin to treat substance abuse and misuse.

 On the next track we will discuss dealing with the ex.
 One technique for dealing with the ex is revealing hidden issues.
 I find that even though it often wasn’t done in the marriage, after a divorce revealing hidden issues can still be productive.
 Four indications of hidden issues are wheel spinning, trivial triggers, avoidance, and scorekeeping.

 Question 11: What are the five steps in the adjustment phase of substance use?
-To select and enter your answer, go to the Answer Booklet.
+To select and enter your answer, go to the Test.